disneystreaming/weaver-test/docs/intellij.md

 ### Note regarding test durations

-Because of inherently modelling incompatiblities between weaver and IntelliJ, we had to implement the JUnit runner in a way that makes it impossible for durations to be reported correctly by the IDE.
+Because of inherently modelling incompatibilities between weaver and IntelliJ, we had to implement the JUnit runner in a way that makes it impossible for durations to be reported correctly by the IDE.
 We apologise for the inconvenience.